fastjengine/FastJ/README.md

 ### API Documentation
 [Check out FastJ's documentation][Javadoc] to get a better understanding of the code FastJ provides to improve your game-making experience.

 ### I'll add the dependency myself!
-Ok ok, I hear ya.
+Ok, ok, I hear ya.
 Just follow through with these instructions below.

+#### Dependency Management
 This library can be found in the following places:
 - [jitpack.io][Jitpack.IO], as a dependency.
 - [Maven Central][Maven-Central], as a dependency or as a jarfile.